 The show expands both Burnham’s capabilities and the possibilities for comedy as a whole.
 (This extends even to the actual footage of the show itself: at the beginning of what, Burnham jokes: “Video editors are so fucking ... “, after which the video abruptly cuts to the next bit.)
 The title what. is a bit odd at first, but ultimately it’s the first word one is likely to say upon viewing the show, whether live or in your bedroom on your computer screen.

 One of what.‘s most elaborate pieces, the showy “Left Brain/Right Brain,” depicts the two hemispheres of the 23-year-old Burnham’s brain as in a state of conflict.
-When I talk to him over the phone, it’s the latter hemisphere that takes prominence.
+When I talk to him over the phone, it’s the former hemisphere that takes prominence.
 Our conversation covered what.‘s free release, his comedic process, and the boundaries of offensive comedy.

 what.
 (Full Show)

 Was what. always planned to be released for free on YouTube?

 No, not really.
 It was a hope in the back of my mind that I could do it, and then as the show took longer and longer to make—overall it took three years—I toured it a lot, and then made enough money touring to fund it myself.
 I thought, it’s taken so long, I might as well just put it out there; it was so much work for me that I wanted people to see it.
 That’s more important to me than anything else.

 Was it an easy decision to make the special free?